How to build an Outdoor Training Platform

-An outdoor platform is a great way to both increase your gym area and have a place where you can enjoy fresh air while working out.
-The are fairly simple to build, but it does require some grunt work.
-In this post, I will take you through how I built my old outdoor platform, and what I learned from that process.
+An outdoor platform is a great way to simultaneously increase your home gym space and have a place where you can enjoy fresh air while working out.
+They are fairly simple and cheap to build.
+But it does require some grunt work.
+I would recon you can build one for <1500 Euros.
+In this post, I will take you through how I built my 9 square meter outdoor platform, and what I learned from that process.

 Making room for the platform

-You can then build a wooden frame out of pressure treated wood that you place along the border of your square hole.
+You can then build a wooden frame out of pressure treated (or heat-treated) timber that you place along the border of your square hole.
 This helps make your platform more stable and it adds to the finish of your platform.

 Building the training platform layer by layer

 Next you add your 25 cm of aggregate course.
-You can estimate how much aggregate coruse you will need to order (get it delivered) by multiplying depth x width x length.
+You can estimate how much aggregate course you will need to order by multiplying depth x width x length.

-You can then usually rent a plate vibrator for a day for around 20€.
-This is the most boring part.
+You can then rent a plate vibrator for a day for around 20€.
+This is not rocket science.
 Walk around and compact the aggregate course until it has settled and you have a straight surface.

 On top of the concrete tiles you place your rubber mats.
 Make sure that each row of mats is sligthly shifted compared the the neighbouring rows, so you never have to align four corners.
 This will make the rubber mats less prone to moving around etc.